Heckfield Place: Original house and Jane Hawley

 Jane Hawley (1744–1815), the elder daughter of Revd John Baker of Ilton, Somerset (1713–1757), began the construction of the five-bay core of Heckfield Place manor house after the death of her husband, William Hawley of West Green House, Mattingley around August 1763.
-Jane had been orphaned (1757) and married (still a minor, in 1760), became a mother (1761) and then a widow (1763) all in around six years, and she was still not yet twenty years old.
+Jane had been orphaned (1757) and married (still a minor, in 1760), and become a mother (1761) and then a widow (1763) all in around six years, and she was still not yet twenty years old.

 She borrowed against the funds left in trust for her infant son Henry, and used some of the money to build herself a new house and amass a small estate.
 The choice of the site for Heckfield Place appears to have been influenced by the proximity of her uncle and guardian, William Baker (1716–1800) and aunt Sarah with whom lived Jane's younger sister Catherine, at a house called The Grove (part of the Stratfield Saye estate of George Pitt), on Heckfield Heath.
 The site was also high, pleasant, and healthy, and afforded magnificent views to the north-east towards Windsor.

 The architect of the house is not known.
 It was brick-built, three-storey (with a stone staircase), of five bays, with five rooms on the ground floor.
 To make the most of the views down a small valley, the garden front faced east, and the main entrance was on the west front.
 Late 18th-century maps suggest three outbuildings to the north and north-west.
 These included 'a double coach-house, and good stabling for ten horses.'
 Advertisements for the letting of West Green, in July 1766 suggest that Heckfield Place was completed by this date.

 In 1768 Jane married for a second time.
 Her husband was Revd.
 Mountague Rush (1731–1785), younger son of Sir John Rush of Streatley, a former High Sheriff of Berkshire.
 Jane had another nine (eight surviving) children.
 Rush was, from 1774, the rector of the neighbouring parish of Elvetham.
 Revd Rush died in February 1785, an event which triggered the sale of Heckfield Place.
 Contemporary sale notices confirm that the Heckfield Place estate, by this date, stretched to about 120 acres.